saum7800/reddit-flair-prediction/README.md

 4. cd to ```reddit-flair-prediction/4web_app/```
 5. install the dependencies of the web app with ```pip install -r requirements.txt```
 6. run the server with ```python manage.py runserver``` and open the link that comes in the terminal

+The App is deployed on Google Cloud Platform.
+To visit it, you can go [here](http://34.87.119.42/) This has been used in comparison to services like Heroku as the slug size and RAM offered by these services is simply not sufficient enough for a heavy Deep Learning model such as DistilBERT.

 ### Automated Testing